Generalized Springer Theory for D-modules on a Reductive Lie Algebra: Generalized Springer Theory

-The basic idea behind the proof of Theorem \ref{theoremheart} is to first observe that the statement holds when the functors are restricted to the regular locus, and then extend over the non-regular locus.
+The following key result generalizes Theorem \ref{theoremheartspringer} in the Springer block case. \begin{theorem} There is an equivalence of monads $\lrsubsuper{L,P}{}{\st}{P,L}{} \simeq \left(W_{G,L}\right)_\ast$ acting on $\bM(\ul)_{cusp}$. \end{theorem} As in the case of the Springer block, the basic idea behind the proof of Theorem \ref{theoremheart} is to first observe that the statement holds when the functors are restricted to the regular locus, and then extend over the non-regular locus.
+This can be proved in a similar way to the Springer case, but it will be slightly more convenient to consider one cuspidal block at a time so we can apply the Lemmas in Subsection \ref{sec:proof-of-theorem-reftheoremheart} directly.
+For this to make sense, we must have that the Steinberg monad preserves the decomposition